 - Fatigue or exhaustion

-Stress doesn’t only impact your mental and emotional health.
-It can impact your physical health and behavior as well.
-You may notice that you are more irritable with others because your stress causes you to struggle with a lack of patience.
-You may constantly be thinking about a stressful situation that leaves you on edge or causes you to struggle to finish a task at work.
+Stress doesn’t only impact your mental and emotional health—it can affect your physical health and behavior as well.
+You may notice that you are more irritable with others because your stress causes you to struggle with patience.
+You may constantly think about a stressful situation that leaves you on edge or causes you to struggle to finish a task at work.

-If you don’t know why you’re feeling stressed, it’s going to be hard to find the right form of treatment to address it.
-Take time to inventory what’s been happening in your life.
+If you don’t know why stress is occurring, it can be difficult to take steps to address it.
+Take time to inventory the events in your life.
 Are there certain parts of the day when you feel more stressed than others?
-If so, look at what’s happening around you to determine possible inciting events.
+Look at what’s happening around you to determine possible inciting events.
 You don’t have to take action immediately.
 Just list the events and consider them for the future.

 Adjust Your Calendar

-You may be feeling like you’re under too much stress because you struggle with time management skills.
-It may be that you feel overwhelmed at work, but you’re actually wasting a lot of time on social media instead of accomplishing the tasks that you need to do.
-Or, you may struggle to properly estimate the time that it takes you to do a task.
+You might experience significant stress because you struggle with time management skills.
+Maybe you feel overwhelmed at work, but you’re spending a lot of time on social media instead of accomplishing tasks.
+Contrarily, perhaps you struggle to correctly estimate the time it takes you to do a task.

-It can be helpful to spend some time tracking how different long tasks take you to complete.
-Once you have this information, you’ll be able to plan your day more accurately instead of trying to accomplish more than what’s reasonable to do.
+Spending time tracking how long tasks take you to complete can be helpful.
+Once you have this information, you can plan your day more accurately instead of trying to accomplish more than reasonable.

-You may also find it beneficial to cut back on how much you schedule.
-Even if the activities on your calendar are good, if you’re trying to do too much, you’re likely to end up feeling stressed and overwhelmed if you pack them on top of each other.
-Take time to prioritize your tasks and see what things actually need your attention and what can be left for the next day.
+It can also be beneficial to cut back on how much you schedule.
+Even if the activities on your calendar are fun, you might become stressed and overwhelmed if you pack them on top of each other.
+Take time to prioritize your tasks to see what needs immediate attention and what can be left for the next day.
 However, be careful not to procrastinate, as well.

 Take A Break

-If you’re under too much stress, you may just need to take a break.
-This could be taking a sick day from work or turning your phone off for the weekend to unplug for a few days.
-Simply finding a way to remove yourself for some time from the things that are causing you stress can help you to rest and recharge.
+If you’re under too much stress, your body may request a break from your routine.
+You might decide to take a sick day off from work or turn your phone off for the weekend to unplug for a few days.
+Finding a way to remove yourself from what is causing you stress can help you rest and recharge.

-Taking time to journal about your day, thoughts, and emotions can help you to unwind and relieve your stress.
-You may also find that it helps you to gain a new perspective on the things that are causing you stress.
-And sometimes, simply putting your thoughts down on paper can be enough to help you let go of the stress that’s associated with them, as studies indicate journaling is an effective form of expressive writing for improving mental health and wellness.
+Taking time to journal your thoughts and emotions can help you unwind and relieve stress while gaining a new perspective on what is causing you stress.
+Putting your thoughts down on paper can help you let go of the stress associated with them, as studies indicate journaling is an effective form of expressive writing for improving mental health and wellness.
 You can journal when stress arises or make it a daily practice.

 Talk To A Therapist